react-grid-layout/react-grid-layout/README.md

 // Compaction type.
 compactType: ?('vertical' | 'horizontal') = 'vertical';

+// If true, when items are moving, grid item will
+// prefer to swap places instead of shifting other items
+preferSwap: ?boolean = false,

 // Layout is an array of object with the format:
 // {x: number, y: number, w: number, h: number}
 // The index into the layout must match the key used on each item component.